mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2010/2010-05-25-java-modularity-tutorials-osgi-declarative-services-and-maven/index.md

 ---
-title: "Java Modularity Tutorials (OSGi, Declarative Services and Maven)"
+title: 'Java Modularity Tutorials (OSGi, Declarative Services and Maven)'
-date: "2010-05-25"
+date: '2010-05-25'
 categories:
-  - "java"
+  - 'java'
 ---

 I provide here a number of tutorials to set up and work with a development environment as depicted below: ![technologiesoverviewpng3.png](images/technologiesoverviewpng3.png)